 To start the tool, simply pull the switch trigger.
 Release the switch trigger to stop.

-For continuous operation, pull the switch trigger, push in the lock button and then release the switch trigger.
+For continuous operation, pull the switch trigger and then push in the lock button.

 To stop the tool from the locked position, pull the switch trigger fully, then release it.